Martchus/cpp-utilities/README.md

 # C++ utilities
-Common C++ classes and routines used by my applications such as argument parser, IO and conversion utilities.
+Useful C++ classes and routines such as argument parser, IO and conversion utilities.

 ## Features
 The library utilizes: